 Payment in full for all internship programs is due no later than thirty (30) calendar days prior to the official start date of the program.
 Payment in full for all study programs is due no later than ninety (90) calendar days prior to the official start date of the program.
-Failure to pay the full program fee by the payment deadline may result in withdrawal of the student from the program, and no refund of application and confirmation deposit fees will be given.
+Failure to pay the full program fee by the payment deadline may result in withdrawal of the student from the program, and no refund of confirmation deposit fees will be given.
 EZC understands that students who will use Financial Aid to pay for their program may not receive their money until after the EZC payment deadlines.
 In this situation, students will be required to complete the Financial Aid Proof of Funds form, which details the money students are expecting and the expected date of disbursement.
 Upon receiving Financial Aid funding, students must submit full program payment to EZC within ten (10) days of receipt.

 C. Late Payments

 Any remaining balance after the above mentioned deadlines will be subject to a $50 late fee for every week the payment is delayed.
 Students who have not satisfied payment requirements timely and in full may be dismissed from the program, and EZC will not be responsible for any purchases or financial commitments made by the student (airline tickets, etc.).
 EZC may refer any account having an outstanding, unpaid balance to a collection agency or attorney for collection.
 This action may affect the student’s credit rating and/or that of the cosigner, and may result in additional collection, legal and administrative fees.

 In the event that the student fails to make payments and EZC must resort to legal process to recover unpaid, overdue sums of money, EZC will hold the delinquent student and cosigner liable for EZC’s costs of collection including attorney’s fees.